-In addition to Tribal regulations, these federal rules apply to taking, possessing, transporting and storing migratory game birds
+In addition to Tribal regulations, these federal rules apply to taking, possessing, transporting and storing migratory game birds:

-- With trap, snare, net, crossbow, rifle, pistol, swivel gun, shotgun larger than 10 gauge, punt gun, battery gun

-- handgun, machine gun, fish hook, poison drug, explosive or stupefying substance With a shotgun capable of holding more than three shells. - From a sink box (a low-floating device that conceals the hunter beneath the surface of the water) - From or with the aid or use of a car or other motor-driven land conveyance or an aircraft. - From a motorboat or sailboat unless the motor has been shut off or the sail and its progress has been ceased.
-By the use or aid of live decoys. - By using records or tapes of migratory birdcalls or sounds or electrically amplified imitations of birdcalls.
-By driving, rallying, or chasing birds with a motorized conveyance or a sailboat to put them in range of hunters. - By placing feed such as corn, wheat, salt or other feed to attract migratory game birds.
-An area is considered to be baited for 10 days after the removal of the bait.
-It is not necessary for hunters to know an area is baited to be

-Wanton Waste: All migratory game birds must be retrieved, if possible and retained in the custody of the hunte
+- Restrictions: No person may take migratory game birds: With trap, snare, net, crossbow, rifle, pistol, swivel gun, shotgun larger than 10 gauge, punt gun, battery gun - handgun, machine gun, fish hook, poison drug, explosive or stupefying substance - With a shotgun capable of holding more than three shells.
+From a sink box (a low-floating device that conceals the hunter beneath the surface of the water) - From or with the aid or use of a car or other motor-driven land conveyance or an aircraft - From a motorboat or sailboat unless the motor has been shut off or the sail and its progress has been ceased - By the use or aid of live decovs - By using records or tapes of migratory birdcalls or sounds or electrically amplified imitations of birdcalls - By driving, rallying, or chasing birds with a motorized conveyance or a sailboat to put them in range of hunters By placing feed such as corn, wheat, salt or other feed to attract migratory game birds.
+An area is considered to - be baited for 10 days after the removal of the bait.
+It is not necessary for hunters to know an area is baited to be in violation - Wanton Waste: All migratory game birds must be retrieved, if possible and retained in the custody of the hunter in the field